pkosciak/workspace/readme.md

 - Put your application files into src directory

 - In project directory (not src) run command:

 ```
 docker-compose up -d
 ```

 #### Creating ssl certificate:

+In order to create certificates you need to install [mkcert](https://github.com/FiloSottile/mkcert) on your machine, you can install it via [chocolatey](https://chocolatey.org/install).

 - Run on local machine:

 ```